Polar Bears and where to find them

 There are not many places where you can do that, apart from the zoo, and that’s not the place where I feel comfortable seeing the wild animals locked up.

 Baffin Bay, Nunavut, and Tuktoyaktuk, Northwest Territories are other places in Canada to spot Polar bears.
 These places are extremely remote and difficult to get to.
-The polar bears are found in the Arctic.
+Polar bears are found in the Arctic.
 They are most abundant in areas with annual sea ice and a productive seal population.

 Polar bears can weigh more than 500 kilograms and they are strong and dangerous.
 They can drag seals out of the ocean with their claws.
 On occasion, they will attack humans.